 Founded by Joseph Krug in 1843, the House of Krug is notable in that it produces a Champagne every single year.
 Its current line-up includes a non-vintage Grande Cuvee, Krug Vintage, Krug Rose, its famed Clos du Mesmil, the Clos d’Ambonnay and the Krug Collection, an extension of Krug Vintage, consisting of bottles that have been kept in the house's cellars in Reims for at least ten additional years to allow the development of second-life aromas and flavours.

 Average price per bottle according to Wine-Searcher: £271

 Founded in the early 20th century by Eugene Aime Salon, Champagne Salon is a small producer with a monopoly in singularity.
 Its wines are born of a single terroir: the Cotes des Blancs; a single cru: Le Mesnil-sur-Oger; and a single grape: Chardonnay.
+Producing the wine termed Salon Champagne Brut Blancs.
 The house has released just 38 vintages since its first in 1921, the latest being the 2008 which is available only in magnum format.
-Its limited production and select methodology means Salon is a Champagne label that often commands higher prices.
+Its limited production and select methodology means Salon pricing is often higher than its counterparts.

 Average price per bottle according to Wine-Searcher: £613

 Also known simply as Moet, Moet & Chandon is one of the most prominent Champagne houses in the world, as well as co-owner of luxury goods company LVMH.
 Owner of prestigious label Dom Perignon, Moet was first established in 1743, and launched its bestselling Brut Imperial in the 1860s.
 The house produces a number of other Champagne lines, including ‘Ice’ and ‘Nectar’, but it’s it iconic Imperial that continues to stand the test of time.